noahschmid/raising-backend/src/main/java/ch/raising/README.md

 ## 🏁 Code structure <a name = "code_structure"></a>
 | Path | Content |
 |---|---|
-fragments | This folder contains all code that's needed to display and interact with the UI models | The model folder contains the Datamodels used for the app grouped by the section they are used for. util | The util folder contains static classes that perfom useful tasks (like services) and adapters for the recycler views viewModel | The viewModel folder contains the view models which are used to store and retrieve data that's being accessed from multiple fragments
+config | This folder contains all global configuration for Spring controllers | This folder contains the classes that controll all the backend endpoints data | The data folder contains the repositories which are used to interact with the database interfaces | The interfaces folder contains interfaces for models and repositories models | The models folder contains the data models used for communication with the frontend raisingbackend | This folder contains the main function of the backend application services | This folder contains services which implement the functionality used by the controllers.
+They heavily depend on the repositories. utils | The util folder contains useful classes that are not services (like filters, exceptions, static methods)